Hepatitis C in Primary Care and Drug and Alcohol Settings Education Program

 Cost: Free of charge, catering provided.
 Places are limited – registration is essential.

 Open to both delegates from the CSAM Meeting and local practitioners.
 For further information or to inquire about travel scholarships, please contact firstname.lastname@example.org

 This Group Learning program has also been reviewed by the College of Family Physicians of Canada and is awaiting final certification by the College’s BC Chapter.

-The workshop is convened by the International Network on Hepatitis in Substance Users (INHSU), an international organization dedicated to scientific knowledge exchange, knowledge translation, and advocacy focused on hepatitis C prevention and care among people who use drugs. http://inhsu.org/
+The Symposium is convened by the International Network on Hepatitis in Substance Users (INHSU), an international organization dedicated to scientific knowledge exchange, knowledge translation, and advocacy focused on hepatitis C prevention and care among people who use drugs.

-This course has been funded through an unrestricted grant from Gilead Sciences Canada Inc. Gilead has had no input into the tone, content or emphasis of the material used at this course.
+This workshop has been funded through an unrestricted grant from AbbVie Canada and Gilead Sciences Canada.
+AbbVie and Gilead have had no input into the tone, content or emphasis of the material used at this course